riboviz/riboviz/docs/run-vignette.md

 WTnone_10_generate_stats_figs.log
 ```

-Note: if running `prep_riboviz.py` on examples with UMI extraction and deduplication (`deduplication: TRUE`) then additional log files will be present for invocations of `umi_tools extract`, `umi_tools dedup` and `samtools index` and the numbering of log files for successive steps will be different.
+Note: if running `prep_riboviz.py` on examples with UMI extraction and deduplication (`deduplication: TRUE`) then additional log files will be present for invocations of `umi_tools extract`, `umi_tools group`, `umi_tools dedup` and `samtools index` and the numbering of log files for successive steps will be different.

 You should regularly delete the log files, to prevent them from using up your disk space.